John-Dunn/developer-program-2018/Project Outline WIP.md

 ###### Second Phase: Frontend
 Using React, provide a visualisation of open trades and allow the use of all functionality mentioned above via the browser and Metamask.
 TODOs:
-- Move to truffle-contract for browsing trades.
-- implement drawn schema: at max 1 button, callbacks
-- finished trades are greyed out and have no buttons
-- add cancel functionality
 - let people withdraw their token (My trades menu) where all involved are listed?
 - browse contains a list of all active trades
 - MVP status (i.e. fulfills all requirements to be submitted).
 Each following phase maintains this.